SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

   the result builder transforms the body of the getter.

-- On a parameter in a function declaration, the result builder transform the body of a closure that's passed as the corresponding argument.
+- On a parameter in a function declaration, the result builder transforms the body of a closure that's passed as the corresponding argument.

 Applying a result builder attribute doesn't impact ABI compatibility.